The Insolvency Review: Greece

 Greek legislation and regulation pertaining to insolvency

-Furthermore, Law 3869/2010 (as amended and in force) applies to over-indebted debtors being individuals (consumers or professionals, but not being capable of being declared bankrupt under the Bankruptcy Code) and provides for separate proceedings, intended to partially discharge and restructure indebtedness arising from non-business bank loans and credit and (for applications submitted until 28 February 2019) is also available for the exemption from liquidation of the debtor's primary residence, subject to certain criteria being met.
+Separate proceedings were available for over-indebted debtors being individuals (consumers or professionals, but not being capable of being declared bankrupt under the Bankruptcy Code).
+In particular, Law 3869/2010 (as repeatedly amended) applied to the partial discharge and restructuring of indebtedness arising from non-business bank loans and credit and (for applications submitted until 28 February 2019) was also available for the exemption from liquidation of the debtor's primary residence, subject to certain criteria being met, while (commencing from 30 April 2019) Law 4605/2019 applied to any indebtedness secured by mortgage or pre-notation of mortgage over a property located in Greece used by the debtor as the debtor's primary residence, provided that the debtor was an individual (whether capable of being declared bankrupt under the Bankruptcy Code or not) and further provided that certain criteria would be met.

 The distinction between claims with a general privilege, claims with a special privilege and unsecured claims is critical in the context of distribution of the proceeds of liquidation of the assets over which security has been created.
 Claims with a general or special privilege are satisfied in priority over unsecured claims.

-Under Article 42 of the Bankruptcy Code, certain acts carried out by the debtor during the suspect period (i.e., the period commencing on the date of cessation of payments and ending on the date of the declaration of bankruptcy by the court) are subject to compulsory rescission by the bankruptcy officer.
+Under Article 117 of the Insolvency Code, certain acts carried out by the debtor during the suspect period (i.e., the period commencing on the date of cessation of payments and ending on the date of the declaration of bankruptcy by the court) are subject to compulsory rescission by the bankruptcy officer.
 These acts include:

-- any acts of the insolvent debtor carried out without consideration being received in return and that have the effect of reducing the value of the debtor's estate and any contracts entered into by the debtor for which the debtor received disproportionate consideration;
+- any acts of the insolvent debtor carried out without consideration being received in return and that have the effect of reducing the value of the debtor's estate and any undervalue transactions entered into by the debtor (other than disposals made out of a moral or legal duty or as necessary to sustain the debtor's children, provided that in each case such disposals were in proportion to and did not deteriorate the debtor's financial condition);

 - any payment of debts that are not yet due and payable;

-- any repayment of due and payable debts not made by payment in cash or in the pre-agreed manner; and
+- any repayment of due and payable debts not made by payment in cash or in the pre-agreed manner (other than voluntary transfers of properties to credit or financial institutions in or towards repayment of due and payable debts); and

-- any security interest created over the debtor's assets to secure a pre-existing debt whereby the debtor had not pre-agreed to grant such a security interest.
+- any security interest created over the debtor's assets to secure a pre-existing debt whereby the debtor had not pre-agreed to grant such a security interest, or to secure a new debt replacing a pre-existing debt (but subject to the protection accorded to security interests in favour of banks pursuant to Legislative Decree 17.7./13.8.1923).

-In addition, under Articles 43 and 47 of the Bankruptcy Code, certain acts carried out by the debtor during the suspect period, which are not subject to compulsory rescission, as above, may be subject to rescission by the bankruptcy officer.
+In addition, under Article 118 of the Insolvency Code, certain acts carried out by the debtor during the suspect period, which are not subject to compulsory rescission, as above, may be subject to rescission by the bankruptcy officer.
 Acts subject to challenge in this manner include:

 Exceptionally, certain transactions may be vulnerable even if concluded earlier than the set date of cessation of payments.
-Under Article 44 of the Bankruptcy Code, acts of the debtor concluded within the five years immediately prior to the declaration of bankruptcy, whereby the debtor intended the act to operate to the detriment of its creditors in general or to benefit certain creditors to the detriment of other creditors, are subject to rescission, if the relevant party was, at the time of the act, aware of the debtor's intention.
+Under Article 119 of the Insolvency Code, acts of the debtor concluded within the five years immediately prior to the declaration of bankruptcy are subject to rescission, if the debtor intended the act to operate to the detriment of its creditors in general or to benefit certain creditors to the detriment of other creditors, and the relevant party was, at the time of the act, aware of the debtor's intention.

 Protection against rescission in certain circumstances

-The Bankruptcy Code further provides for protection against rescission in certain circumstances.
-Under Article 45, no rescission is available in respect of:
+Article 120 of the Insolvency Code further provides for protection against rescission in respect of:

 - acts falling within the scope of the debtor's business or of professional activities that are concluded in ordinary circumstances and in the ordinary course of the debtor's trade;